AStefankiv/writing/how_to_configure_a_gitignore_file.md

 The `.gitignore` file tells [Git](https://git-scm.com/) which files or folders **not to include** in version control.
 Think of it as a **"do-not-pack" list** when you're preparing your project for sharing — it keeps out files that are unnecessary, sensitive, or too large.

-For example, if your project uses an API key saved in a `.env` file, you don’t want that file uploaded to GitHub where others can see it.
+For example, if your project uses an API key saved in a `.env` file, you don’t want that file uploaded to GitHub, where others can see it.
 You can add `.env` to `.gitignore` to keep it private.

 By the end of this guide, you'll learn:
 - What `.gitignore` is and how it works